-3. Yamaha Stage Custom bebop 3-piece (Best for Pro Jazz Drummer)
+3. Yamaha Stage Custom bebop drum kit (Best for Pro Jazz Drummer)

 The Yamaha Stage Custom Bebop is a Stage Custom kit whose drums are all bop sized.
 This smaller bop sizing makes this kit a great platform for jazz music.

-This bop kit includes a 12” rack tom, a 14” mounted tom, and a 18” kick drum.
+This be bop kit includes a 12” rack tom, a 14” mounted tom, and an 18” kick drum.
 The shells sound warm, have a nice attack, and really clear overtones as they are made of birch wood.
-Yamaha’s YESS mounting system for the rack tom provides better resonance and sustain, which is crucial to getting good jazz tones.
+Yamaha’s YESS mounting system for the rack tom provides the better resonance and sustain, which is crucial to getting good jazz tones.

-While the Stage Custom Bebop does not include a snare drum, it is still a great deal.
+While this bebop drum kit does not include a snare drum, it is still a great deal.
 This is because this 3-piece shell pack costs significantly lower than a complete shell pack of similar quality, thus giving you the few extra hundred dollars you need to buy a snare drum of your choosing.
 You will not get better performance than the Yamaha Stage Custom Bebop for your money.

 4. Pearl Roadshow 4-piece ( Best for Beginner)

-The Pearl Roadshow is an incredible value drum set from Pearl drums that is absolutely perfect for intermediate & beginners.
+The Pearl Roadshow is an incredible value drum set that is absolutely perfect for intermediate & beginners.
 Unlike most other drums in this list, the Roadshow is a complete drum set that comes along with cymbals and hardware.